zulip/zulip/docs/production/upgrade-or-modify.md

 5. Same as for Bionic to Focal.

+That last command will finish by restarting your Zulip server; you should now be able to navigate to its URL and confirm everything is working correctly.

 ### Upgrading from Debian Stretch to Debian Buster

 1. Upgrade your server to the latest Zulip `2.1.x` release, since